MinuraPunchihewa/spark-dfs-sql/README.md

 # Introduction to the Spark SQL and DataFrame API
-A collection of notebooks that demonstrates the type of operations that can be performed using the Spark SQL and DataFrame APIs.
+This project includes collection of notebooks that demonstrates the type of operations that can be performed using the Spark SQL and DataFrame APIs.

 The files available in the `data` folder and the exploration performed through the notebooks are a result of following the course Introduction to Spark SQL and DataFrames by Dan Sullivan on LinkedIn Learning.
 The course can be found here,
 <br>